Clark County Government Center

 Las Vegas, Nevada, USA

-Fentress Architects’ design won first place in a national competition by best representing the community values and natural environment of Clark County.
+Fentress won first place in a national competition with a design that represents Clark County community values and natural environment.

 error: